Learning Fair Policies in Decentralized Cooperative Multi-Agent Reinforcement Learning: Formalization

 \subsection{Fairness Formulation}

 The notion of fairness we focus on in this paper encompasses three important aspects \citep{adlerWellBeingFairDistribution2012}: impartiality, equity, and efficiency.
 Impartiality corresponds to the "equal treatment of equals" principle, which is arguably one of the most important pillars of fairness.
 In this paper, we assume that all users are identical and should therefore be treated similarly.
-In terms of utility vectors, impartiality simply states that all the permutations of a utility vector represent equally fair solutions.
+In terms of utility vectors, impartiality \pw{implies} that permutations of a utility vector \pw{are equivalent} solutions.

-Equity is based on the \emph{Pigou-Dalton principle}, which states that a reward transfer from a better-off user to a worse-off one, which preserves the ranking of the two users in terms of rewards, leads to a fairer solution.
-Formally, it is expressed as follows: for any utility vector $\bm u \in \mathbb R^D$, if $u_j - u_i > \varepsilon > 0$, then $\bm u + \varepsilon \bm e_i - \varepsilon \bm e_j$ is considered more fair than $\bm u$, where $\bm e_i \in \mathbb R^D$ (resp. $\bm e_j \in \mathbb R^D$) is the null vector except in component $i$ (resp. $j$) where it is equal to $1$.
+Equity is based on the \emph{Pigou-Dalton principle} \citep{Pigou12,Dalton20}, which states that a reward transfer from a better-off user to a worse-off user yields a fairer solution.
+Formally, it is expressed as follows: for any utility vector $\bm u \in \mathbb R^D$, if $u_j - u_i > \varepsilon > 0$, then $\bm u + \varepsilon \bm e_i - \varepsilon \bm e_j$ is considered \pw{fairer} than $\bm u$, where $\bm e_i \in \mathbb R^D$ (resp. $\bm e_j \in \mathbb R^D$) is the null vector except in component $i$ (resp. $j$) where it is equal to $1$.
 Such a transfer is called a \emph{Pigou-Dalton transfer}.
 This principle formally expresses the notion of equal distribution of "wealth", which is the basis of the equity property that we want our fairness concept to satisfy.
-This principle is completely natural in our context where accumulated rewards vectors are interpreted as wealth distributions.
+This principle is natural in our context where accumulated rewards vectors are interpreted as wealth distributions.

-Efficiency states that between two feasible solutions, if one solution is (weakly or strictly) preferred by all users, then this solution should be preferred to the other one.
+Efficiency states that between two feasible solutions, if one solution is (weakly or strictly) preferred by all users, then \pw{it} should be preferred to the other one.
 This simply corresponds to Pareto dominance\footnote{For any $(\bm u, \bm u') \in \mathbb R^{\nO\times\nO}$, $\bm u$ Pareto-dominates $\bm u'$ (denoted $\bm u \succ \bm u'$) if $\forall i, u_i \ge u_i'$ and $\exists j, u_j > u'_j$.} in the space of users' utilities.
 Although efficiency is not always considered an integral part of fairness, one could argue that it would be unfair in the name of equity not to increase the rewards of all or some users while not decreasing the rewards of any other users, if that were possible.
 Without efficiency, giving no reward to all users would be as good as giving 100 to all users.